Market

 20-Year Annualized Returns

 Past performance does not guarantee future results.
-As of December 31, 2024.
-U.S. equities represented by S&P 500 Index, private U.S. real estate represented by NCREIF Fund Index – Open End Diversified Core Equity (NFI-ODCE), international equities represented by MSCI EAFE Index, and U.S. fixed income represented by Bloomberg U.S. Aggregate Bond Index.
+These results are hypothetical and for illustrative purposes only, are based on assumptions, and do not reflect actual trading or the performance of any investor.
+Actual results may differ materially.
+U.S. equities represented by S&P 500 Index, private U.S. real estate represented by NCREIF Fund Index – Open End Diversified Core Equity (NFI-ODCE), international equities represented by MSCI EAFE Index and U.S. fixed income represented by Bloomberg U.S. Aggregate Bond Index.
 An investor cannot invest in an index.
-Indexes do not reflect the impact of transaction costs, management fees and other investment-entity fees and expenses, or the costs associated with raising capital or being a public company, which lower returns.
-The NFI-ODCE is a capitalization-weighted, gross-of-fees, time-weighted return index that measures the performance of the largest open-ended commingled funds pursuing a core real estate investment strategy.

 Adding private real estate to a traditional portfolio has historically increased returns and lowered risk.